22 key points

 Compliant AI for High-Risk Applications

-Xtractis is the only AI that natively discovers knowledge from data in a fully operational way.
+XTRACTIS is the only AI worldwide that natively discovers operational knowledge from data without compromising predictive performance.

 Easy to Use AI